Saint-Jacut-du-Mené

 Saint-Jacut-du-Mené (/fr/; Sant-Yagu-ar-Menez) is a former commune in the Côtes-d'Armor département of Brittany in northwestern France.
 On 1 January 2016, it was merged into the new commune Le Mené.

 Saint-Jacut-du-Mené is located in Central Brittany, equal distance from Saint-Brieuc, Rennes and Dinan.
 Its name comes from a 6th-century Saint called Jacut and the Breton word menez meaning "mount".
 The main employer is Kermené, subsidiary of E.Leclerc which specializes in meatworks.

 Population

 Inhabitants of Saint-Jacut-du-Mené are called Jagüins in French.
-In 2011, the town had 728 inhabitants.